Launch Your Career in Health

 Newberry's pre-professional health tracks offer students their first steps toward a meaningful career in health care.
-With programs for Chiropractic, Dentistry, Medicine, Occupational Therapy, Pharmacy, Physical Therapy, Physician's Assistance and Veterinary Medicine, Newberry is a great place to begin.
+With tracks in the Chiropractic, Dentistry, Medicine, Occupational Therapy, Pharmacy, Physical Therapy, Physician Assistant and Veterinary Medicine fields, Newberry is a great place to begin.

 Some pre-professional tracks require a full degree while others may require specific course work before applying for a graduate program in your speciality.
 See "Requirements for Graduate Admission" for more information.

 Chiropractic: Newberry College has a dual-degree agreement with Sherman College of Chiropractic that allows a student to complete three years of coursework at Newberry before becoming eligible for admission to Sherman.
 While at Newberry, students must complete 58 hours toward the Biology major, along with core requirements.
 This "3+4" program will allow students to earn their bachelor's degree and doctorate of Chiropractic in seven years.

 Dental: Dental school admission requirements include the Dental Admission Test (DAT).
 The DAT consists of a battery of four tests on the following: survey of the Natural Sources, Perceptional Ability, Reading Comprehension, and Qualitative Reasoning.